Thank you! Your submission has been received!

 My thoughts on Express Admin

 If you need only an admin interface with the CRUD functionalities and some level of customization, Express Admin is a good solution.
 As we saw before, it allows relationships between tables, supports custom views and works with multiple databases (relational only – MySQL, MariaDB, SQLite and PostgreSQL databases).
-In my opinion, Express Admin is a great option to pick due to its simplicity and customization.
+In my opinion, Express Admin is a great option to pick due to its simplicity and customisation.

 Strapi